atharvacc/MachineChurning/README.md

 #### Interface
 - Look at builiding pipelines to store data for training purposes later on.
 (Done -AC: Flask app supports this)
 - Mess around w load size to predict bigger input + Understand how it works (Done - AC)
+- Improve model evaluation time by using custom script instead of running Ganilla.
+(Done - AC)